akiross/PyConXRiddle/story.md

 ## Ideas

+ - Pretend the WASP10 is a low-quality website and give the user extra-points for fixing it.
+For example, link a CSS to "htttp://riddle/static/style.css" and tie the true "http://riddle/static/style.css" to a view.
+If the user accesses the true view, give him extra points for trying.
  - Hack-the-DB: we create purposely exploitable sqlite3 databases, in which to inject ad-hoc syntetic data that the user has to retrieve.
 We can use unparsed query strings with executemany and executescript to make it